The IMACS Cluster Building Survey: V. Further Evidence for Starburst Recycling from Quantitative Galaxy Morphologies

 \subsection{The Starburst Mechanism}

-While a range of plausible (if not operational) triggering mechanisms are consistent with the SB--CSF structural relationship (e.g., tidal disruptions, intrinsic disk instabilities, and simple gas accretion, as well as minor-mergers) minor-mergers appear to be the most likely candidate for producing those starbursts that lead to most PSBs.
+A range of plausible (if not operational) triggering mechanisms are consistent with the SB--CSF structural relationship we find.
+These include tidal disruptions, intrinsic disk instabilities, and gas accretion, as well as minor-merger.
+However, minor-mergers appear to be the most likely candidate for producing the PAS-derived starbursts that lead to most PSBs.
 The reason is simply that passive galaxies lack large gaseous disks and are known to possess hot halos which would stifle cold-mode IGM accretion \citep[][]{Forman85, Mulchaey10}.
-Further, taking numbers from \citet{Lotz11} and \citet{Newman12a}, \resp, minor-merger rates of $\sim 3$ times the major-merger rate and close-companion fractions of $\sim 13-18\%$ are both the right size to allow these interactions to explain the ${\rm \sim 1:10}$ PSB:PAS ratio we find.
-While we cannot definitively say what fraction of {\it all} SBs (CSF- and PAS-derived) are the result of minor-mergers, it is reasonable to suspect that these events occur in a similar fashion across PAS/CSF hosts \citep{Woods07} suggesting that these interactions could be a significant-to-dominant source for intermediate-redshift starbursts.
+Further, taking numbers from \citet{Lotz11} and \citet{Newman12a}, \resp, minor-merger rates of $\sim 3$ times the major-merger rate and close-companion fractions of $\sim 13-18\%$ are both about the right size to allow these interactions to explain the ${\rm \sim 1:10}$ PSB:PAS ratio we find.
+While we cannot definitively say what fraction of {\it all} SBs (CSF- and PAS-derived) are the result of minor-mergers, it is reasonable to suspect that these events occur in a similar fashion across PAS/CSF hosts \citep{Woods07} suggesting that such interactions could be a significant-to-dominant source for intermediate-redshift starbursts.